LHCGreg/animerecs/README.md

 AnimeRecs.Web: ASP.NET MVC web application that gives recommendations based on a user's myanimelist.net account

+# Setting up

+**Note that myanimelist.net now blocks programmatic HTTP requests unless your application is whitelisted so you will not be able to populate a user database or test normally.
+What you can do is get a database from *somewhere* and enable the config option for getting users' anime list from the database instead of from myanimelist.net.**

 To set up a development environment you will need to install the following:

 - Microsoft Visual C# 2010 Express